Lippiece/nvim-quicktype/README.md

 require("nvim-quicktype").setup({
   global = {
     -- Quicktype global options
-    cmd = "quicktype", -- Path to the quicktype executable src_lang = "json", -- The language of the input no_combine_classes = false, -- Do not combine classes with shared properties into a single base class all_properties_optional = false, -- Make all properties optional
+    quicktype_cmd = "quicktype", -- Path to the quicktype executable
+    src_lang = "json", -- The language of the input
+    no_combine_classes = false, -- Do not combine classes with shared properties into a single base class all_properties_optional = false, -- Make all properties optional